MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/input-data-concepts.md

 Application.Cities_16149	{"LastEditedBy": "1", "ValidTo": "null", "CityName": "Hudson Lake", "CityID": "16149", "Location": "null", "ValidFrom": "null", "LatestRecordedPopulation": "null", "StateProvinceID": "15"}
 ```

-In the [Source Schema](create-source-schema.md) stage, you define the 'columns' of this data from the keys of the JSON body like 'LastEditedBy', 'CityName', and 'CityID'..
+In the [Source Schema](create-source-schema.md) stage, you define the 'columns' of this data from the keys of the JSON body.
+From the previous example, columns include 'LastEditedBy', 'CityName', and 'CityID'.
 Next, in the [Schema mapping](schema-map-tutorial.md) stage, you map the columns to your [Ontology](ontology-tutorial.md).
 Finally in the [Ingestion](ingest-data.md) phase, you create individual entities of your data based on the input data and the mapping.

 To host the data in a place accessible to the Enterprise Graph system you may want to use <a href="https://azure.microsoft.com/en-us/services/storage/blobs/">Azure Blob storage</a>, but you can use any storage system.